 2027 |

-Mr. Sales holds the position of alternate member of the Company’s Fiscal Council.
-He is a businessman with over 35 years of experience in Technology.
-For the past eight years, he has served as a Partner at Ernst & Young (EY), focusing on technology strategy and governance, cyber risks, ERP environments, information integrity, and the technological impact on business controls and processes.
-Previously, he has served for 21 years as an Executive Director and Technology Consulting Specialist at PricewaterhouseCoopers (PwC), having started his career in IT in the financial sector.
-He holds an MBA in Information Technology from the University of São Paulo (USP) and a bachelor’s degree in Mathematics from the Federal University of Rondônia (UNIR).
-He completed executive training in Fiscal Councils at IBGC and in Boards of Directors at Fundação Dom Cabral (FDC).
-He complemented his training with majoring in Agribusiness from Insper and Project Management Professional (PMP) certification from the Project Management Institute (PMI).
-He is a member of the IBGC Dialoga discussion group on Information Technology.
+Holds the position of alternate member of the Company’s Audit Committee.
+An Executive with over 35 years of experience in Technology.
+For the past eight years, he has served as a Partner at Ernst & Young (EY), focusing on technology strategy and governance, cyber risks, ERP environments, information integrity and technological impacts on controls and business processes.
+He previously, for 21 years, served as Chief Executive Officer and Technology Consulting Specialist at PricewaterhouseCoopers (PwC), and began his IT career in the financial industry.
+He has an MBA in Information Technology from Universidade de São Paulo (the University of São Paulo) (USP) and a bachelor’s degree in Mathematics from Universidade Federal de Rondônia (the Federal University of Rondônia) (UNIR).
+He completed an executive training in Fiscal Committee from IBGC and in Board of Directors from the Dom Cabral Foundation (FDC).
+He complements his education with specialization in Agribusiness from Insper, and a Project Management Professional (PMP) certification from the Project Management Institute (PMI).
+He is member of the IBGC Dialoga’s discussion group on Information Technology.

 |